• Outlook User

 First, locate a message with the characters you want to filter on and copy one or more characters.

 1. Open Rules Wizard.
-In Outlook 2010, look for Manage Rules & Alerts on the Home ribbon, Move section, under the Rules button.
+In Outlook 2010 and newer, look for Manage Rules & Alerts on the Home ribbon, Move section, under the Rules button.
 In Outlook 2007 and earlier, Rules & Alerts is on the Tools menu.

 2. Click Add Rule.